 .TAR file extension

-To open .TAR files on Windows, use 7-zip or tar support in modern terminals..
+To open .TAR files on Windows, install and use 7-Zip to open TAR files.

 Open on your device